-SICR-35 Based on already existing technologies and processes The inventory will based on existing technology and processes , , , SICR-31 SecInCoRe should be resource efficient Reject - the inventory is a non-technical analysis and doesn't aim to be resource efficient
+SICR-35 Based on already existing technologies and processes The inventory will based on existing technology and processes The inventory uses existing approaches and systems.
+All implementations, structuring approaches and data is based on existing Open Source or commercial systems.
+SICR-31 SecInCoRe should be resource efficient Reject - the inventory is a non-technical analysis and doesn't aim to be resource efficient